marksweb/marksweb/README.md

     <td><img src="https://gh-marksweb-counter.glitch.me/count.svg" alt="" /></td>
   </tr>
 </table>

+That's not so important, so it's not stored in a database, it's just counted by a [glitch.com](https://glitch.com/) application.

+The application which was created by [ryanlanciaux](https://github.com/ryanlanciaux) who wrote about it on [dev.to](https://dev.to/ryanlanciaux/quick-github-profile-visit-counter-14en)

 <!--
 **marksweb/marksweb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.